 Block party participants who are not from the same household are urged not to share foods and beverages with others, including via pot-luck style offerings.
-Single-use plates, utensils and napkins also are encouraged as are single-use condiment packets.

 Other guidelines include keeping tables and people from different households at least six feet apart, wearing face coverings when not eating or drinking, and wiping down frequently touched surfaces with a disinfecting solution as recommended by the Centers of Disease Control and Prevention.